bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current current

 Description:
-Sets number of decimal places to be displayed for unit.
+`NDEC` sets the number of decimal places to use when displaying values with a given unit.
+If unit is omitted then RNMR will prompt for it with the current time unit as a default.
+If ndec is omitted RNMR will prompt for it with the current value as a default.
 ## NDLY
 Set number of shots to discard